Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 Someone holding up a spoonful of creamy garlic parmesan potatoes (dauphinoise potatoes) over the baking dish

-A part of me wasn’t sure whether or not to recommend these potatoes to you or not.
+A part of me wasn’t sure whether or not to recommend these dauphinoise potatoes to you or not.
 Because once you’ve made them for the first time, you’ll want to have them ALL THE TIME.
-Same problem with our favourite Greek potatoes, and these cheesy roasted cauliflower mashed potatoes.
+Same problem with these Greek style potatoes, and these cheesy roasted cauliflower mashed potatoes.

-The ‘problem’ with these dauphinoise potatoes is that you add garlic, cream, and cheese.
+The ‘problem’ with these is that you add garlic, cream, and cheese.
 How could that combo of ingredients NOT taste sublime?

-Also, it’s tempting to keep making them when they are just so easy to make.
+Also, it’s tempting to keep making this classic French dish when it’s just so easy to make.
 Simmer sliced potatoes in a mixture of milk, cream, garlic and thyme, then pour into a baking dish and bake.

 A closeup of a spoon of creamy garlic parmesan potatoes being held above the baking dish